pascalhabluetzel/gbif_playground/README.md

 - Script takes quite a while to run to calculate all over-water distances.
 Should be parallelized.
 - Only the first 1000 entries are considered on GBIF.
 - Code might not work if a species name is misspelled.
-- Paths are not yet saved in a list.
+- Paths are not saved in a list.
-- Shortest distances are not yet saved.
+- Shortest distances are not saved.
 - No maps are plotted at the moment.